The Daily Aus: Newsletters and vertical expansion (2023–present)

-In June 2023, amidst the online presale for the Australian leg of Taylor Swift's Eras Tour, The Daily Aus advertised a giveaway of four tickets to a random follower of their page.
+In June 2023, amidst the online presale for the Australian leg of Taylor Swift's Eras Tour, TDA advertised a giveaway of four tickets to a random follower of their page.
 In a few hours, their account gained 20,000 followers.
 However, Frontier Touring, who was running the presale, later sent a cease and desist to the publication as tickets were not to be used as competition prizes.
-The Daily Aus was forced to remove their original post and issued an apology to readers that afternoon.
+TDA was forced to remove their original post and issued an apology to readers that afternoon.